 Impact

-The Integration for Google Sheets and Contact Form 7 plugin is subject to PHP Object Injection via the verify_field_val() function when deserializing untrusted input.
-Attackers can inject a PHP object, which, together with a deserialization chain existing in Contact Form 7, can delete arbitrary files such as wp-config.php.
+The Integration for Google Sheets and Contact Form 7 plugin is vulnerable to PHP Object Injection via the verify_field_val() function when deserializing untrusted input.
+Attackers can inject a PHP object, which, together with a deserialization chain in the Contact Form 7 plugin, can delete arbitrary files such as wp-config.php.
 This results in remote code execution or a denial of service.
 The flaw is identified as CWE‑502 and carries a CVSS score of 9.8.

 Affected Systems

 Affected systems are WordPress sites running the Integration for Google Sheets and Contact Form 7, WPForms, Elementor, Ninja Forms plugin version 1.1.1 or earlier.
-The vulnerability exists in the plugin’s code that handles form submissions and in the dependent Contact Form 7 plugin which is commonly paired with it.
+The vulnerability exists in the plugin’s code that handles form submissions and depends on the commonly paired Contact Form 7 plugin.

 Risk and Exploitability